intika/Librefox/README.md

 - The Mozilla team for their amazing work on Firefox
 - The gHacks-User team for allowing the usage of their work
 - Martin Brinkmann (gHacks.net) for writing on Librefox
-- All users that are encouraging this project by starring it
+- All the stargazers (users that are encouraging this project by starring it)
+- All the contributors: @brainscar, @nhynes, @yoasif, @szepeviktor, @theel0ja
-- And everyone who is helping this project: @brainscar, @Eloston, @dimqua, @Atavic, @antuketot76, @nhynes, @maxidor, @samuel8941, @shaynem, @szepeviktor, and all the others i forget to mention.
+- And everyone who is helping this project: @Eloston, @dimqua, @Atavic, @antuketot76, @maxidor, @samuel8941, @shaynem, @elypter, and all the others i forget to mention.

 Librefox Roadmap
 ----------------